-I somehow assumed that since Mama had been slipping away bit by bit for over a decade, that I would have said all my goodbyes and experience her passing with a minimal of grief.
+I somehow assumed that since Mama had been slipping away bit by bit for over a decade, that I would not need to mourn.
+I thought that since I have said all my goodbyes, I would experience her passing with a minimum of grief.
 I don’t know if I ever said any of that out loud, or whether it was just a vague idea, but either way, as it turned out this was not true.
 After her passing, I experienced sudden bouts of crying and waves of sadness would wash over me at unexpected times.

 Another assumption I had made was that since Mama had been ‘out of social circulation’ for over a decade, and several of her friends had already passed, it would be better to hold a quiet, family gathering to remember her rather than a more formal memorial at a church.
 Again, my assumption turned out to be mistaken.
 I quickly came to realize that not only did I need to have a memorial for Mama, other family members, friends, church friends and previous co-workers also needed to have the closure that a memorial service provides.